 M. T. Anderson (Matthew Tobin Anderson) wrote fourteen previous novels as well as a number of short stories and picture books.
 He writes primarily for young adults and children.
 Anderson won the National Book Award for one of his novels, among other awards.

-For my review of Anderson’s Feed, go to A terrifying vision of the future in an award-winning young adult novel.
+To read my review of Anderson’s Feed, go to A terrifying vision of the future in an award-winning young adult novel.
 For a review of another book that features an off-beat alien invasion (in which the humans are the invaders), see Alien encounters of the strange kind in a captivating sci-fi novel.
-You might also be interested in My 27 favorite science fiction novels.